Nevoss/form-wrapper-js/README.md

 ## :rocket: Basic Usage

-This is a quick example, please check out [the website](https://nevoss.github.io/form-wrapper-js) for full documentation.
+This is a quick example with **VUE**, please check out [the website](https://nevoss.github.io/form-wrapper-js) for full documentation.

 ```vue
 <template>